CRTX/sortplus/README.md

 `Usage: sortplus [-h help menu] [-t dry test run] [-o organize files] [directory]`

+Example:

-Example: `./sortplus -t /home/user/Desktop #This command gives you a preview of how the files will be organized`
+#This command gives you a preview of how the files will be organized

+``./sortplus -t /home/user/Desktop `

 ```
 avi/